-Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may be wondering how much money do YouTubers make?
+Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may wonder how much money YouTubers make?

-Some of the top earners make millions every single year, while others only make a couple of dollars every month.
+Some of the top earners make a million or more every single year, while others only make a couple of dollars every month.

-All that said, considering 77% of 15–35 year-olds in the U.S. use YouTube, it’s obvious that YouTube is growing every single day and the amount of money that can be made on the platform is astonishing.
+Considering that 77% of 15–35 year-olds in the U.S. use YouTube, it’s evident that YouTube is growing every day, and the amount of money that can be made on the platform is astonishing.

 Who Are The Highest Paid YouTubers?

-- Ryan’s World – Ryan Kaji ($26 Million): Ryan ToysReview channel (pictured above) that’s primarily focused on unboxing new toys and playing with toys he receives.
-The nine-year-old has amassed over 12.2 billion views and has 41.7 million subscribers, and is considered a youtube star.
+Ryan’s World – Ryan Kaji (net worth of $26 Million): Ryan ToysReview channel or Ryan’s World (pictured above) primarily focuses on unboxing new toys and playing with toys he receives.
+The nine-year-old has amassed over 12.2 billion views, has 41.7 million subscribers, and is considered a youtube star.

-- Jimmy Donaldson ($24 Million): Popularly known as “Mr. Beast”, Jimmy’s has racked up upwards of 3 billion views in the last year and 47.8 million subscribers.
+Jimmy Donaldson (net worth of $24 Million): Popularly known as “Mr. Beast,” Jimmy’s has racked up upwards of 3 billion views in the last year and 47.8 million subscribers.
 His channel focuses on stunts and humor, which help him market his merch.

-- Dude Perfect ($23 Million): This channel created by 5 best friends focuses on sports and comedy.
-The creators of Dude Perfect make money on youtube from the videos they make goofing off with buddies all day – as well as sponsorships from companies like Fiat, NERF, and Pringles.
+Dude Perfect (net worth of $23 Million): Dude Perfect channel, created by five best friends, focuses on sports and comedy.
+The creators of Dude Perfect make money on youtube from the videos they make, wasting time with buddies all day and sponsorships from companies like Fiat, NERF, and Pringles.

-- Mark Fischbach ($19.5 Million): Also known as “Markiplier”, Mark has been creating hilarious gamer videos and animated parodies for over eight years.
+Mark Fischbach ($19.5 Million): Also known as “Markiplier,” Mark has created hilarious gamer videos and animated parodies for over eight years.
 He has close to 28 million subscribers and 3.1 billion views on his channel.

-- Preston Arsement ($19 Million): Preston made his millions from the pixelated world of Minecraft.
-He started by creating videos that explore the animated cosmos, and later diversified into Roblox and other gaming-focused YouTube channels.
+Preston Arsement ($19 Million): Preston made his millions from the pixelated world of Minecraft.
+He started by creating content that explores the animated cosmos and later diversified into Roblox and other gaming-focused YouTube channels.
 Speaking of animation, there are plenty of animation software options if you’re looking to do a channel focused on this.

-- Anastasia Radzinskaya ($18.5 Million): This six-year-old Russian girl who goes by the YouTube handle, Nastya, has earned 190 million subscribers by creating colorful videos where she and her father play with legos and have fun doing household chores.
+Anastasia Radzinskaya ($18.5 Million): This six-year-old Russian girl who goes by the YouTube handle, Nastya, has earned 190 million subscribers by creating colorful clips where she and her father play with Legos and have fun doing household chores.

-- PewDiePie – Felix Kjellberg ($13 Million): This is yet another YouTuber who is constantly surrounded by controversy, but that doesn’t stop him from making millions from his YouTube channel where he posts videos of himself playing scary video games.
+PewDiePie – Felix Kjellberg ($13 Million): This is yet another YouTuber and video creator who is constantly surrounded by controversy, but that doesn’t stop him from making millions from his YouTube channel, where he posts videos of himself playing scary video games.

-Honorable mentions to other YouTube stars such as Logan Paul, Jake Pual, Evan Fong of Vanossgaming, and many more.
-Nowadays there are a ton of successful YouTubers that make money off YouTube, and net worth information isn’t always available, unfortunately.
-This study from Statistica has some interesting data though and Forbes themselves confirmed much of this data.
+Honorable mentions to other YouTube stars such as Logan Paul, Jake Paul, Evan Fong of Vanossgaming, etc. Nowadays, there are a ton of successful YouTubers that make money off YouTube, and net worth information isn’t always available, unfortunately.
+This study from Statistica has some exciting data, though, and Forbes confirmed much of this data.

-It’s important to understand that your YouTube channel earnings depend on a variety of factors including monetization strategies, ad revenue rates, sponsorships, subscribers, engagement, and much more.
+It’s important to understand that your YouTube channel earnings depend on various factors, including monetization strategies, advertising revenue rates, sponsorships, subscribers, engagement, and much more.

-The examples above are simply to give you an idea of what’s possible on YouTube.
+The examples above give you an idea of what’s possible on this platform.

-However, not everyone is going to make six or seven figures a year from their YouTube channel and be counting stacks of cash.
+However, not everyone will make six or seven figures a year from their YouTube channel and be counting stacks of cash.

-There are certain variables that affect how much you can make from your videos on the platform, including affiliate earnings, sponsorships, ad revenue, and more.
+Certain variables affect how much you can make from your platform, including late earnings, sponsorships, advertising revenue, etc.

 Below is a guide to help you understand how much YouTubers make per view.

 - YouTube pays out 68% of AdSense revenue to its publishers.
 So when an advertiser pays $100, $68 goes to the YouTube Creator.

 - The actual rates paid by advertisers vary, but they typically range between $0.10 and $0.30 per view and average out at about $0.18 per view.